 When it comes to the popular human pastime of “two can play at that game,” however, it is hard to beat the current occupant of the White House.
 Responding to the DNC announcement, Trump has threatened to boycott presidential debates hosted by those networks he accuses of dealing in “fake news.”
 Presidential debates are not sponsored by the networks themselves, but selected hosts do get to ask the questions.

 Donald J. Trump is a ratings magnet.
 Consider the fact that he once orchestrated the world’s most-watched descent of an escalator.
 Though it would not necessarily be a smart political move to decline to participate in presidential debates, there are, quite simply, no presidential debates without Trump’s involvement.
 Regardless of who the Democrats nominate to challenge Trump in 2020, the debates will be must-watch T.V. and the networks are going to have to appease the president, whether they want to or not.
 Thus, the Fox primary embargo will, likely, not stand – especially in light of the additional pressure journalist associations are likely to apply.

 Additionally, the left-wing networks and the DNC know very well that, if Fox News does not get to sponsor a primary debate, it will air a competing show, complete with a panel of high-powered political analysts to dissect the candidates’ performances – and that show will attract more viewers than the televised debate itself.
 The DNC announcement is asinine and does nothing more than further demonstrate the Democratic Party’s refusal to venture beyond its own echo chamber.
-If the party hopes to put its candidate in the White House in 2020, it cannot afford to shun the attention of those beyond its base.We value your comments!
-Please weigh in on our comment section below.
+If the party hopes to put its candidate in the White House in 2020, it cannot afford to shun the attention of those beyond its base.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com